- Find a Trail

 What's the difference between the TrailLink website, the Unlimited subscription, and the TrailLink app?

 TrailLink app: TrailLink now has an iPhone app available in the App Store and an Android app available in the Google Play Store.
 These apps offer all of the features of TrailLink.com in an easy-to-use format for mobile devices.
-They also provide the ability to purchase and download individual maps for offline use out on the trail.
+They also provide the ability to purchase and download offline maps for offline and waypoints for use out on the trail.
 The TrailLink app itself, as well as your first trail map download in the app, are free.
-Additional maps cost one map credit each.

-TrailLink Unlimited: In addition to all of the basic features of TrailLink.com, the TrailLink Unlimited annual subscription allows you to download an unlimited number of maps for offline use in the iPhone or Android apps, or in GPS units.
+TrailLink Unlimited: In addition to all of the basic features of TrailLink.com, the TrailLink Unlimited annual subscription allows you to download an unlimited number of maps (40,000 miles of trail maps) for offline use in the iPhone or Android apps, or in GPS units plus access tens of thousands of waypoints & Google Places for trail-side businesses.
 It also provides the ability for you to create your own custom digital trail guides and custom routes on the website.
 The cost is $29.99 per year.

 Does an RTC membership include TrailLink Unlimited?